MachineLearningClassKTH/Lab1/doc/lab1.md

 $$

 - Non-Uniform Distribution
-The entropy becomes smaller than uniform distribution, because probability of some events are larger than the others.
+The entropy of Non-Uniform Distribution  becomes smaller than the entropy of uniform distribution, because probability of some events in Non-Uniform Distribution  are larger than the others.
 In other words, some events  are more predictable than the other states.

 - low entropy distribution
 normal distribution? when variance is not laege number (less than 0.5??)